 Canva also has an all-purpose simplistic photo editor.
 It has a range of filters that enhance the image in just a single click.
 The editor is completely free.
 It also does not leave a watermark after an image is edited.
-The tool is completely browser based and requires no additional downloads or plugins.
+The tool is completely browser-based and requires no additional downloads or plugins.

 12. Transparent Backgrounds

 This is a Canva Pro/Enterprise feature.
 You can edit the image to separate the subject and make the background transparent.
 This can be done by clicking and trashing the background and downloading the design in PNG format.
-You only have to check a checkbox to download the design with the transparent background.
+You only have to check a checkbox to download the design with a transparent background.

 13. Size and Quality of Downloads